copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - Adult gold dragons emit light in a radius of 2 rather than 1.
 - Shopkeepers value dragon-scaled armor significantly higher than they would normally.
+- Nazgul can now shriek, which can awaken and stun the player and various monsters within a radius of 10.
+It will not shriek as often if the player is not in line of sight.
+Elves are always affected by the shriek, and orcs, undead, and animals never are.
+Higher Charisma results in a slightly better chance to avoid getting stunned.
+- Nazgul can innately see invisible.

 ### Interface changes